 A side split is a split level home where the levels are visible from the front elevation.
 The garage is on one side while the other half of the house is the main living area.
 The kitchen and living room are on the main level.
 The split happens on the main level with a few steps going down to the lower level and a few going up to the bedroom area.
 Part of a story above the garage level and part of a story below the bedroom level.
 Grading or steps connect the exterior street to the front door on the main level.

 Side splits separate bedrooms from living space without the need for a full flight of stairs.
-It is less land-efficient than a two-story house but more efficient than a bungalow
+It is less land-efficient than a two-story house but more efficient than a bungalow.

-that is half the size of the house.
+Most side splits have a crawlspace that is half the size of the house.
 Which means the foundation is the same for both halves of the "split" house.
 Some others may have a split foundation with a full basement below even the lower main living area.

 Back Split